top of page

 Storytellers play through their imagination, creating new worlds to read or perform.
 They also enjoy reading, watching films, dramas and theatre productions.

 Learning about play types as a game changer for me because it helped me to look for opportunities to incorporate play within my life.
-It also helped me identify things that I didn’t find fun and to step back from them, for example the PTA at my child’s school, I was there out of a sense of obligation and duty, but if all the other people in the room were there because it was their play type I realised I should let them do what they enjoy and free up my time for activities that are playful for me.
+It also helped me identify things that I didn’t find fun and to step back from them, for example the PTA at my child’s school, I was there because I “should” be, recognising other people actually found it fun freed me from my sense of obligation.

 bottom of page